 "Pulse Films was one of the very first production companies to support and champion what I was doing as a filmmaker," says Stephen Isaac-Wilson.
 "There are so many talented and innovative filmmakers over there, I feel happy and excited to now officially join the family."

 Rik Green, Head of Music Videos at Pulse Films added: “I’m thrilled to be welcoming Stephen to Pulse Films.
 He’s an exciting new talent with a unique and beautiful voice in filmmaking.
 We’re very much looking forward to being part of this rising stars brilliant future.”

 • i-D feature article on the making of the 30th anniversary tribute to Buffalo Stance.

 • Watch Stephen Isaac-Wilson's showreel here

-Academy Films have announced the official signing of Ethan + Tom to their directing roster for music videos.
+Agile Films have announced the signing of Dumas Haddad to their directors roster for music videos and commercials.

 Italian director Giulia Mucci, creator of comic-horror shorts The Exorsink and DECREPITO, has signed to London-based production company COMPULSORY.